Reasons and Persons: Personal identity

 Then the teleporter is upgraded.
-The teletransporter on Earth is modified to not destroy the person who enters it, but instead it can simply make infinite replicas, all of whom would claim to remember entering the teletransporter on Earth in the first place.
+The teletransporter on Earth is modified to not destroy the person who enters it.
+Instead it can make infinite replicas, all of whom would claim to remember entering the teletransporter on Earth.

 Using thought experiments such as these, Parfit argues that any criteria we attempt to use to determine sameness of person will be lacking, because there is no further fact.
-What matters, to Parfit, is simply "Relation R," psychological connectedness, including memory, personality, and so on.
+What matters, to Parfit, is simply "Relation R", psychological connectedness, including memory, personality, and so on.

-Parfit continues this logic to establish a new context for morality and social control.
+Parfit follows this logic to establish a new context for morality and social control.
 He cites that it is morally wrong for one person to harm or interfere with another person and it is incumbent on society to protect individuals from such transgressions.
 That accepted, it is a short extrapolation to conclude that it is also incumbent on society to protect an individual's "Future Self" from such transgressions; tobacco use could be classified as an abuse of a Future Self's right to a healthy existence.
-Parfit resolves the logic to reach this conclusion, which appears to justify incursion into personal freedoms, but he does not explicitly endorse such invasive control.
+Parfit follows the logic to reach this conclusion, which appears to justify incursion into personal freedoms, but does not explicitly endorse such invasive control.

 Parfit's conclusion is similar to David Hume's bundle theory, and also to the view of the self in Buddhism's Skandha, though it does not restrict itself to a mere reformulation of them.
 For besides being reductive, Parfit's view is also deflationary: in the end, "what matters" is not personal identity, but rather mental continuity and connectedness.